Tadao Ando: Style

 Ando was raised in Japan where the religion and style of life strongly influenced his architecture and design.
 Ando's architectural style is said to create a "haiku" effect, emphasizing nothingness and empty space to represent the beauty of simplicity.
 He favors designing complex spatial circulation while maintaining the appearance of simplicity.
+Architecture has always been about boundaries; building boundaries for protection and then opening them up for movement.
 A self-taught architect, he keeps his Japanese culture and language in mind while he travels around Europe for research.
 As an architect, he believes that architecture can change society, that "to change the dwelling is to change the city and to reform society".
 "Reform society" could be a promotion of a place or a change of the identity of that place.
 Werner Blaser has said, "Good buildings by Tadao Ando create memorable identity and therefore publicity, which in turn attracts the public and promotes market penetration".

 The simplicity of his architecture emphasizes the concept of sensation and physical experiences, mainly influenced by Japanese culture.
 The religious term Zen, focuses on the concept of simplicity and concentrates on inner feeling rather than outward appearance.
 Zen influences vividly show in Ando's work and became its distinguishing mark.
 In order to practice the idea of simplicity, Ando's architecture is mostly constructed with concrete, providing a sense of cleanliness and weightlessness (even though concrete is a heavy material) at the same time.
 Due to the simplicity of the exterior, construction, and organization of the space are relatively potential in order to represent the aesthetic of sensation.